-We can understand the motives for their choice, but we do not share their beliefs.
-We develop our own pictures fully knowing that the results would be even more perfect if we hired an expert.
+I can understand the motives for their choice, but I do not share their beliefs.
+I develop my own pictures fully knowing that the results would be even more perfect if I hired an expert.

 A photographer must learn how to use the tools at his disposal to showcase his artistic approach.
-It's not easy, and we must always question ourselves in order to learn new ways.
+It's not easy, and I must always question myself in order to learn new ways.
 Nothing is ever won.
 The creation of high-quality photographs is a real challenge.

 The Third Step in the Creation of an Art Photograph: The Printing